robot-axolotl-mango/eram/README.md

 Eram
 ====

-Eram is a fork of eram.
+Eram is a fork of kilo.
 "E" is for editor and "ram" is my initials.

 Usage: eram `<filename>`